Pornography in Europe: Ireland

 Other than laws against it, no laws against it exist.

 Other than regulations regarding pornographic movies, no laws against pornography, other than child pornography (a child is defined as someone under 17), exist.

 Italy

+In Italy, it is illegal to distribute pictorial or video pornography to persons under the age of 18.
+However, persons over 18 years of age are permitted to view pornographic material.
 Although Italy had accumulated a lot of softcore pornography in the 1970s, hardcore pornography was not a usual trend until the 1980s.
 The first pornographic film in Italy was Il Telefono rosso (The red telephone) in 1983 by Riccardo Schicchi with Ilona Staller (aka "Cicciolina").
 The film caused much controversy and it was restrained from legal release until 1986 with an alternate revision of Italian censorship laws.

 Latvia

 In Latvia, the distribution of pornographic material is allowed under very similar legal conditions as in Poland.
 Pornographic or erotic material is rarely to never sold in places accessible to general public.

 Lithuania

 Lithuania has some of the strictest laws on pornography.
 Distribution, production and acquisition of pornographic material is prohibited by Article 309 of the country's Criminal Code which states in section 1 that "A person who, for the purpose of distribution, produces or acquires pornographic material or distributes such material shall be punished by community service or by a fine or by restriction of liberty or by imprisonment for a term of up to one year".